It's inevitable that volunteers will come and go in your organisation. There are a number of ways of finding volunteers:

 A police check provides an Australia-wide summary of a person's criminal history.
 In South Australia, volunteers can apply for a National Police Certificate from South Australia Police.

 A screening check from the Department of Human Services (DHS) Screening Unit provides an assessment of a person's criminal conviction history and their suitability for a particular position with the organisation.
 There is no such assessment with a police check, which is simply a record of a person's criminal conviction history.
 The Screening Unit offers a range of free screening check services for organisations whose volunteers work with vulnerable groups, such as children, older people or people with disability.

 Volunteers working with vulnerable people

 There are specific requirements under the Children's Protection Act 1993, the Aged Care Act 1997 and the Disability Services Act 1993 for screening volunteers working with vulnerable members of the community.

 The South Australian government provides free police checks for organisations whose volunteers work with vulnerable people.
 To qualify, an organisation must apply for a Volunteer Organisation Authorisation Number (VOAN) from South Australia Police.
 If an organisation is not eligible for a VOAN, the volunteer may be entitled to a reduced fee.
 You can find out more about police checks by visiting the South Australia Police website.

-Alternatively, the DHS Screening Unit offers a range of screening services, which are free for South Australian volunteers.
+Alternatively, the DHS Screening Unit offers a range of screening checks, which are free for South Australian volunteers.

 A flowchart has been developed to help organisations determine whether their volunteers are required to undergo a criminal history report or a DHS screening check.